EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

-State.java: Enum used to represent the different possible types of states of a character, allows for scalability in the future if more states are to be added Summary.java: Class to give a summary of the user from playing the game Tile.java: Class that houses all the behaviors and states of Tile objects, part of the Strategy Pattern of TileBehavior TileBehavior.java: A Java interface that implements the Strategy Pattern TileFactory.java: Factory responsible for creating Tiles of different TileBehavior
+State.java: Enum used to represent the different possible types of states of a character, allows for scalability in the future if more states are to be added Summary.java: Class to give a summary of the user from playing the game MHTile.java: Class that houses all the behaviors and states of MHTile objects, part of the Strategy Pattern of TileBehavior TileBehavior.java: A Java interface that implements the Strategy Pattern TileFactory.java: Factory responsible for creating Tiles of different TileBehavior